Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_3HC.md

 * Compatible RepRapFirmware versions: RRF 3.x
 * Firmware limitations: See [Duet 3 with CAN expansion firmware configuration limitations](/User_manual/RepRapFirmware/CAN_limitations).

+## Open source

+* The Duet3 3HC is Open Hardware, see [our license here](https://github.com/Duet3D/Duet3-Expansion-3HC/blob/master/LICENSE).
+* All hardware [source files](https://github.com/Duet3D/Duet3-Expansion-3HC/) are available on Github.
+* The Duet hardware and RepRapFirmware are built with Open tools: designed in [KiCad](http://kicad.org/) and [Eclipse](https://eclipse.org/) using open tools means the barrier to getting involved is as low as possible.

 # Physical properties